 The first time you use WPML, you can manually install it using the OTGS Installer plugin.
 This also allows you to register WPML so you can receive automated updates to future versions.

-- Log into your site and in the WordPress admin, go to the Plugins page and click Add New.
-On the Add Plugins page click Upload Plugin, select the ZIP files that you downloaded and click Install Now.
+- Log in to your site.
+In the WordPress admin, go to the Plugins → Add New and click Upload Plugin.
+Select the ZIP file that you downloaded from your account and click Install Now.

 You can also learn about installing beta and development versions of WPML.

 To use the OTGS Installer plugin or go through the WPML setup wizard, you’re required to register WPML.
 Registering allows you to receive automated updates directly to the WordPress admin.

-You need to register WPML on every site that you run it on so that you receive these updates.
 Depending on which WPML account type you buy, you can install it on a different number of production sites.
 Plus you get extra site keys you can use on development sites:

 - Start the setup wizard, and click Get a key for this site on the step to register.
-If you already have WPML configured on your site, you can register by going to Plugins → Add New and click the Commercial tab.
-Click Get a key for this site to automatically generate a site key in your WPML account.
+If you already have WPML configured on your site, you can register by going to Plugins → Add New and clicking the Commercial tab.
+Click Get a key for this site to generate a site key in your WPML account.

 If you use the complimentary Toolset Types plugin included with your WPML account, please ensure you register it as a WPML plugin instead of a Toolset plugin.
 Follow our instructions on how to register the complimentary Toolset Types plugin for details.